 RSAF fighter jets showcase aerobatic stunts ahead of Singapore Airshow

-SINGAPORE: A trio of Republic of Singapore Air Force (RSAF) fighter jets showed off their precision and coordination in a sneak preview of their aerobatic display at next week's Singapore Airshow.
+SINGAPORE: A trio of Republic of Singapore Air Force (RSAF) fighter jets showed off their precision and coordination in a sneak preview of their aerobatic display at next week's Singapore Airshow on Friday (Feb 2).

 To celebrate the RSAF's 50th birthday, two F-16s and one F-15SG will perform together for the first time, executing 15 manoeuvres with names like vertical split, knife edge pass and golden salute.